How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 4. Your system sends a 997 functional acknowledgment confirming receipt

-5. VAN archives the transaction for compliance
+5. The VAN archives the transaction for compliance

 Because the VAN manages routing and protocol differences, you maintain one connection instead of separate integrations with every trading partner.